sleepyoffers/sleepyoffers.github.io/README.md

 # sleepyoffers.github.io

-This site is currently in development stage.
+This site is a test site.